O-M-Destiny/finddoc/README.md

 This repository includes:

 * The original NVIDIA Annual Report PDF
-* The preprocessed cache
-* A prebuilt FAISS index

 These are intentionally committed to the repository so contributors and reviewers can run the project immediately without waiting for document parsing, embedding generation, or index creation.

-If you'd like to regenerate everything from scratch, simply delete the cache and FAISS index folders and rerun the ingestion pipeline.

 ---